CompEvol/CCD/README.md

 ## Install

+This requires BEAST 2 v2.7.6 or later to be installed, available from [beast2.org](beast2.org/).

 * Download the package from [here](https://github.com/CompEvol/CCD/releases/download/v0.0.1/CCD.package.v0.0.1.zip)
 * Create CCD directory inside BEAST package directory
   * for Windows in Users\<YourName>\BEAST\2.X\VSS
   * for Mac in /Users/<YourName>\/Library/Application Support/BEAST/2.X/VSS
   * for Linux /home/<YourName>/.beast/2.X/VSS
-  Here <YourName> is the username you use, and in “2.X” the X refers to the major version of BEAST, so 2.X=2.1 for version 2.1.3.
+  Here <YourName> is the username you use, and in “2.X” the X refers to the major version of BEAST, so 2.X=2.7 for version 2.7.6.
 * Unzip the file `CCD.package.v0.0.1.zip` inside the CCD directory

 ## Build from code